 Article by Craig Hamilton-Parker.
-Our big break came when Bob Geldof’s Television production company Planet 24 rang us to audition for a new programme to be screened early mornings on Channel 4 and to be called The Big Breakfast.
+Our big break came when Bob Geldof’s Television production company Planet 24 rang us to audition for a new program to be screened early mornings on Channel 4 and to be called The Big Breakfast.
 We were to be their resident celebrity psychics.
 Each week we would appear with Paula Yates and predict the coming week’s news headlines.

 Psychic Readings Test